zcakg86/housing-map-app/README.md

 The primary aim is to provide develop python programming skills, utilising cloud platforms and spatial tools to develop novel ways to present housing market analysis, for the individual user.
 * Look in to spatial representations: I want to try out h3index as a hierarchical grid spatial representation rather than coordinate representation, and how this assists with implementing machine learning.
 * Combine data on property listings, points of interest and transportation to assist with location choice.
-* Explore retrieval augmented generation with foundation models to answer user queries on presented data.
+* Explore retrieval augmented generation with foundation models to interact user queries with presented data.

 ## Next Steps
 * Call listings and POI APIs directly in app (currently the data app uses static data stored as csvs, and listings are out of date).
-* Add neigbourhood identifiers to record level data or use a different model (gpt-3.5 cannot calculate distances between places).
+* Explore use of additional AI tools and contextual data to assist RAG agent.
 * Provide more complex temporal and spatial analysis utilising historical sales data.
 * Improve visualisation of relative prices in map.
 * Build functionality of AI chat.